What Is a Single-Family Home? Should You Consider Owning One?

 Some of the advantages are:

-• More space: Single-family homes tend to offer more space than other types of housing, and it belongs to you alone.
-They may have large yards in which children and dogs can play or where you can plant a vegetable garden.
+• More space Single-family homes tend to offer more space than other types of housing, and it belongs to you alone.
+They may have large yards where children and dogs can play or where you can plant a vegetable garden.
 They may also have storage in attics, garages, or basements, which aren’t shared between multiple units.

-• Option to rent: As the sole owner of a single-family unit, you have direct access to greater opportunities to rent out the house if you decide to move and wish to hang on to the property.
+• Option to rent As the sole owner of a single-family home, you have the option to rent out the house if you decide to move and wish to hang on to the property.

-While these factors are attractive, it’s important to weigh potential disadvantages as well.
+While these factors are attractive, it’s important to weigh potential disadvantages of buying a single-family home as well.
+Here are some to keep in mind:

-• More expensive: Single-family homes tend to be more expensive than other types of houses.
-That means a larger down payment and higher closing costs, and your mortgage payments may be higher.
+• More expensive Single-family homes tend to be more expensive than other types of homes.
+That can mean a larger down payment and higher closing costs, and your mortgage payments may be higher.

-• More maintenance: With no shared spaces, you’ll be in charge of all home maintenance like lawn mowing and roof repairs.
-You’ll either have to take the time to do it yourself or hire others.
+• More maintenance Unless your single-family home is part of a homeowner association (HOA) that provides basic services, you’ll be in charge of all home maintenance like lawn mowing and roof repairs.
+You’ll either have to take the time to do it yourself or hire help.

 Finding a Single-Family Home

-Before you start looking for a single-family home, first determine how much home you can afford.
-You may want to start calculating mortgage costs and getting prequalified for a home loan, which takes minutes and provides an estimate of how much you might be able to borrow and at what rate.
+Before you start looking for a single-family home, you’ll want to first determine how much home you can afford.
+You might start by calculating mortgage costs and getting prequalified for a home loan; prequalification often only takes a few minutes and provides an estimate of how much you might be able to borrow and at what rate (without impacting your credit).

 You may also want to engage a real estate agent.
 They have expertise in local housing and zoning laws, know whether a list price is fair or above or below average, and can help you negotiate the price of a home you’re interested in buying.